codeamanwal/codeamanwal/README.md

 - 👋 Hi, I’m @codeamanwal
 - 👀 I’m interested in...
 Competitive Programing, C++, DSA, PYTHON, JAVASCRIPT.
-- 🌱 I’m currently learning...
-Web Development, DSA.
+- 🌱 I’m a full-stack Django Developer.
 - 💞️ I’m looking to collaborate on ...GSOC
 - 📫 How to reach me ...LinkediIn @ www.linkedin.com/in/aman-agarwal2003